PyPSA/atlite/README.rst

 The following power-system relevant time series can be produced for all possible spatial distributions of assets:

-* Wind power production for a given turbine type
+* Wind power generation for a given turbine type
-* Solar PV power production for a given panel type
+* Solar PV power generation for a given panel type
-* Solar thermal collector production
+* Solar thermal collector heat output
 * Hydroelectric inflow (simplified)
 * Heating demand (based on the degree-day approximation)